 Want an idea of what your course load will look like?
 View the five-year curriculum guide ►

 Bioarchaeology is the study of human remains from archaeological sites.
 This avenue of analysis usually pertains to the study of bones and teeth and is within the primary subfield of biological anthropology.
 Bioarchaeology courses include Bioarchaeology, Mortuary Archaeology, Dental Anthropology, and Human Osteology.

-Archaeological science is the study of material remains of past populations.
+Archaeology is the study of material remains of past populations.
 There are many geographic and analytical specialties within archaeology; our primary region of interest is the Eastern Woodlands of the United States.
-Courses include Geoarchaeology, Archaeology Lab Methods, Graduate Field Archaeology, Seminar in Theory of Archaeology, and Soil Morphology.
+Courses include Geoarchaeology, Historical Archaeology, Graduate Field Archaeology, Seminar in Theory of Archaeology, and Soil Morphology.
 Various geographic and topical courses offered include Gender Archaeology, Technical Photography, and Archaeology of Eastern North America.